Laura Bourgouin

-Laura Bourgouin (born 17 September 1992) is a French footballer who plays as a striker for Marseille.
+Laura Bourgouin (born 17 September 1992) is a French footballer who plays as a striker for Montpellier in the Première Ligue.

 Early life

 Bourgouin was born in 1992 in Le Mans, France.

 Youth career

 Bourgouin joined the youth academy of French side Le Mans at the age of seven.

 Senior club career

 Bourgouin started her career with French side Le Mans, helping the club reach the final of the 2009 Coupe de France féminine.

 In 2013, Bourgouin signed for French side ASJ Soyaux-Charente, where she was regarded as one of the club's most important players.

 International career

 In 2013, Bourgouin was called up to represent France B team internationally for the first team for a friendly against Romania.

 Style of play

 Bourgouin mainly operates as a striker and is known for her ability as a playmaker.